telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_arcgis_featuretable_sink.md

     oilLevel ( type: esriFieldTypeDouble, alias: oilLevel, editable: true, nullable: true, defaultValue: null, modelName: oilLevel )
 ```

+Where `licensePlate` is the unique field to store the entityId value from the Context Broker.

 Let's see both configuration options:

 ##### Using Context Broker custom notifications (preferred)